Northern Colorado Economic Development Corporation: History

-The Board of Directors has 23 members—13 of whom are voting, and 10 are ex officio.
+The Board of Directors has 13 voting members and 10 ex officio members.
 The voting members represent a variety of industries in Larimer and Weld Counties.
 The ex officio represent the communities of Larimer County and the county government itself.

 On October 10, 2011, Walter J. Elish began his position as president and CEO of NCEDC.

-The organization was dissolved in November, 2015.
+In 2015, NCEDC ceased operations after facing internal challenges and increased competition from the newly formed Northern Colorado Economic Alliance, according to the Fort Collins Coloradan newspaper.